HGONeV/hgon-website-composer/readme.md

 apt-get install expect
 ```

+For the deployment you need a corresponding branch with all changes committed and pushed to the repository.
+The branch needs to have the same name as the deployment-step you want to execute.

+Examples:
+- If you want to deploy into the staging-enviroment you have to push everything to the `staging`-branch.
+- If you want to deploy into the production-enviroment you have to push everything to the `production`-branch.

+You also need a Deployment-Script with the same name as the branch you want to deploy, e.g `./.surf/Staging.php` for `staging`-branch.

+Do the deployment using the following command from your DocumentRoot.

 **IMPORTANT: The surf extension requires PHP 7 on the CLI**

-For the deployment you need a branch with all changes commited and pushed to the repository.
-Examples:
-- If you want to deploy into the stage-enviroment you have to push everything to `stage`-branch.
-- If you want to deploy into the live-enviroment you have to push everything to the `production'-branch.

-You also need a Deployment-Script with the same name as your branch e.g `./.surf/Stage.php` for `stage`-branch.

-Do the Deployment using the following command form your DocumentRoot.
-It may be necessary to do this as root or via `sudo`.
+**IMPORTANT: Do NOT run deployment with `root` or super-user !!!
+Always use your local user (e.g. `vagrant`)**
 ```
 php ./vendor/typo3/surf/surf deploy <DEPLOYMENT-FILE>
-php ./vendor/typo3/surf/surf deploy Stage
+php ./vendor/typo3/surf/surf deploy Staging
 ```

-You can use verbose-output to get more information:
+You can use verbose-output to get more information if something goes wrong:
 ```
-sudo php ./vendor/typo3/surf/surf deploy Stage -v sudo php ./vendor/typo3/surf/surf deploy Stage -vv sudo php ./vendor/typo3/surf/surf deploy Stage -vvv
+sudo php ./vendor/typo3/surf/surf deploy Staging -v sudo php ./vendor/typo3/surf/surf deploy Staging -vv sudo php ./vendor/typo3/surf/surf deploy Staging -vvv
 ```

 ## About the files and folders